lulujordanna/data-structures/week07/README.md

 ```

 ### Inputting the data into the schedules SQL table
-Building upon my data structure, I initially had issues inputting my data into the schedule table.
-Using a nested async function, I helped to ensure that the nesting JSON structure be able to be inserted into the database.
-I also added an if statement to account for the Special Interest value.
+I initially had issues inputting my data into the schedule table however, using a nested async function, it helped to ensure that the nesting JSON structure would be able to be inserted into the database.
+I also added an if statement to account for the 'Special Interest' value.
 As not all meetings has special interest, this accounts for it and inserts a NULL in the database if it was undefined.
 Below is my code and screenshot of the query.

 ```Javascript
 //Loading in the schedule JSON file